RehanSaeed/Bash-Cheat-Sheet/README.md

 ## Find in Files

--C 1 show one line above and below

 ```bash
 grep 'foo' /bar.txt                         # Search for 'foo' in file 'bar.txt'
 grep 'foo' /bar -r|--recursive              # Search for 'foo' in directory 'bar'